Poetry with Kevin Higgins - Evening Online Remote Course

 Kevin is an experienced workshop facilitator and several of his students have gone on to achieve publication success.
 One of his workshop participants at Galway Arts Centre won the prestigious Hennessy Award for New Irish Poetry, two have won the Cúirt New Writing Prize, and yet another the Cúirt Poetry Grand Slam, while several have published collections of their poems; two being shortlisted for the Shine-Strong Award for Best First Collection of poems.
 In 2013 a group of his students set up the poetry newspaper Skylight 47, which publishes new poems, reviews of poetry books and opinion pieces about poetry related matters.
 Kevin teaches poetry on the NUIG BA Creative Writing Connect programme and is Creative Writing Director for the NUI Galway Summer School.
 Kevin is also co-organiser of the successful Over The Edge reading series which specialises in promoting new writers.

-The workshop will run for ten weeks, commencing Tuesday, September 22nd.
-The workshop will be conducted via private Facebook group, group email, and Zoom in the usual friendly supportive manner that have made Kevin's regular in-person poetry workshops at Galway Arts Centre so popular.
+The workshop will run for ten weeks, commencing Tuesday, January 25th.
+The workshop will be conducted via Zoom in the usual friendly supportive manner that have made Kevin's regular in-person poetry workshops at Galway Arts Centre so popular.
 Participants shouldn't worry about the technology!
 Full details of precisely how the workshop will function online will be explained to participants during the first session.

 This workshop is open to both complete beginners as well as those who've been writing for some time.
 The cost to participants is €110.